What Does ACH Mean?

 Business owners should consider using ACH for a few reasons:

-- Accepting ACH payments as a business owner can be a very cost effective way to get paid.
+As a business owner, accepting payments can be a very cost effective way to get paid.
 ACH payments do not charge merchants the same kinds of fees as credit cards.

 Top 5 ACH Providers in The US